 Hayes-Healy Residence Hall

 Hayes-Healy Hall is one of two residence halls designed exclusively for first-year students.
-Here freshman can connect with new friends, take part in student programs, and discover a sense of belonging at USF.
+Here freshmen and new transfer students can connect with new friends, take part in student programs, and discover a sense of belonging at USF.

 View a virtual tour of a Hayes-Healy Double Room !